pjlsergeant/multimedia-trust-and-certification/README.md

 * Media will need a description of the media.
 The NYT publishing a photo of missiles that they believe has been doctored will want to authenticate not that the image is a true depiction of what happened, but that it's an image they've received from a state news source

 * Cryptographically signing media will work reasonably well for small media, say photos, but for larger items - an hour-long video of a speech - some kind of fingerprinting may be needed.
 This doesn't feel like it should form part of any specification, it feels like the system should be flexible to allow the certifier to choose the form of the certification.
 Should a certification of an image work for the same image with a slightly different colour cast?
-Perhaps, perhaps not
+Perhaps, perhaps not ... (@AdamL points out that darkening or lightening skin colour could well be a particular example of subverting it if allowed)

 * It would be useful for this to be decentralized